lewoudar/scalpel/docs/static-spider.md

     # we print some statistics about the crawl operation
     print(spider.statistics())

-trio.run(main)
+anyio.run(main)
 ```

-There we goo!
+There we go!
 So now, if you read the file created, *data.mp* in the example case, you will get all quote information from
 the first page to the last page.
 Don't hesitate to look at the
 [examples](https://github.com/lewoudar/scalpel/tree/master/examples) folder for more code snippets to view.